-This article is written by Chirag Rathi, here he has discussed on 10 important concepts for understanding Insolvency and Bankruptcy code.
+This article is written by Chirag Rathi, 3rd Year Student of Rajiv Gandhi National University of Law.
+Here he discusses “10 important concepts for understanding Insolvency and Bankruptcy Code”.

 Why we needed a new law: Insolvency and Bankruptcy Code

 Debt is an essential element of finance in the present world economy for individuals, corporate bodies and even the government.
 No person or corporation in the world possesses sufficient resources to execute their business activities for expansion and modernization.
 Funds are borrowed in the normal course of business and are bound to be repaid within the stipulated time along with the agreed interest subject to the contract of debt.

 Existing laws pertaining to insolvency which were unconsolidated like Provincial and Presidential Towns Insolvency Acts, BIFR (Board for Industrial and Financial Reconstruction) for regulating sick companies which can be defined as industrial units whose net worth has been eroded over a period of 5 years under SICA (Sick Industrial Companies Act), Recovery of debts due to Banks and Financial Institutions Act, 1993 and Companies Act, 2013.

 Hence, there were various laws prior to IBC, 2016 which were having different application, procedures as well as jurisdictions and therefore confusion, overlapping, inefficiency and conflict of laws was being created in the economy which demanded an urgency to create a single law which would bring all the cases of insolvency and bankruptcy under single umbrella to make the legal process efficient, time-bound and enhance value maximization.
 Therefore, all these laws were consolidated into one single legal framework “Insolvency and Bankruptcy Code, 2016”.